jeremiah-c-leary/vhdl-style-guide/docs/signal_rules.rst

 signal_011
 ##########

-The function of this rule has been superceeded by the following rules:
+The function of this rule has been superseded by the following rules:

 * ieee_500
 * subtype_002